apertureless/vue-chartjs/docs/README.md

 ```

 <p class="warning">
-  Please keep in mind, that you have to set `responsive: false` to be able to set a fix `width` and `height.
+  Please keep in mind, that you have to set `responsive: false` to be able to set a fix `width` and `height`.
 </p>

 ### Chart with local data